reaskearth/parametrics/wind_at_location/README.md

    In RStudio, open the `.Rproj` file from the repository root.
 This automatically sets the working directory.

 2. **Run the Main Script:**
-   Execute the **API_deepcyc_tcwinds_events.R** script to process the data.
+   Execute the **API_WaL_Master.r** script to process the data.
 The script will:
    - Load location data from `locations.csv`
    - Authenticate with the API
-   - Retrieve data for each location
+   - Retrieve historical and probabilstic data for each location
    - Apply filtering and construct a pivot table
    - Save outputs as CSV and Parquet files

-3. **Review Output:**
+3. **Further Process Output:**
-   The processed files (e.g., `deepcyc_tcwind_events_pivot.csv`) will be saved in the repository folder.
-Open them with your preferred software to review the results.
+   The processed files (e.g., `deepcyc_tcwind_events_pivot.csv`) will be saved in the `results` folder.
+Open them with your preferred software to process the results.

 ---